The Final Rip

 These are more political with more varied instrumentation but don’t quite hold together as well as the full band’s work.

-Classic 80s album with so many great songs, but for whatever reason I can’t stand the follow-up (Seeds of Love), which has kept me from exploring any further.
+Two classic 80s albums with so many great songs, but for whatever reason I can’t stand the follow-up (Seeds of Love), which has kept me from exploring any further.

 Fun downtempo electronica.